Adversarial Concept Distillation for One-Step Diffusion Personalization: Methodology

 \subsection{Core Challenges in \ourproblem}

-As previously illustrated qualitatively in Section~\ref{sec:intro} and supported quantitatively in Section~\ref{sec:expr}, conventional T2I personalization methods fail to learn new concepts in one-step diffusion models (such as SDTurbo~\citep{sauer2023adversarial}).
+As previously illustrated qualitatively in Sec.~\ref{sec:intro} and supported quantitatively in Sec.~\ref{sec:expr}, conventional T2I personalization methods fail to learn new concepts in one-step diffusion models (such as SDTurbo~\citep{sauer2023adversarial}).
 We identify three main challenges in this \ourproblem setting.

 \minisection{Student Inadaptability.} We begin by applying the \textit{word-inversion} Textual Inversion~\citep{textual_inversion} to the one-step diffusion model SD-Turbo\citep{sauer2023adversarial}.
 Observing from Fig.~\ref{fig:naive_baseline} and Table~\ref{tab:main_quantitative_results}, this naive adaptation fails to capture or reproduce the target concept, revealing a key limitation: one-step diffusion models cannot be effectively personalized by text encoder tuning alone, indicating the need for additional supervision or architectural changes.
 We further evaluate \textit{weight-optimization} methods Custom Diffusion on SD-Turbo.
 This not only fails to enhance performance but also degrades image quality and concept fidelity, as proven in Fig.~\ref{fig:naive_baseline}.
 These findings suggest that excessive flexibility in updating the backbone of few-step models may disrupt the generative prior.
 We hypothesize that this limitation arises from the inherent differences in the distillation objectives.
 Traditional diffusion models distill the entire generative process, preserving detailed noise-to-image mappings.
 In contrast, few-step models are typically trained using distribution alignment losses~\citep{poole2023dreamfusion,wang2023prolificdreamer} rather than reconstructing individual denoising trajectories.
 As a result, applying conventional diffusion losses during personalization leads to ineffective learning and poor visual fidelity.